-Urethral/scrotal events can include bleeding, urethritis, stricture, the creation of a false passage, and epididymitis.
+Complications can include urethral/scrotal events can include bleeding, urethritis, stricture, the creation of a false passage, and epididymitis.
 Bladder-related events can cause UTIs, bleeding, and stones.
-The most frequent complication of IC is urinary tract infection (UTI).
+The most frequent complication of IC is a catheter-associated urinary tract infection (CAUTI).
 It is unclear which catheter types, techniques or strategies, affect the incidence of UTI.

 Urethral Adverse Events